harleypig/dotvim/aider-conventions.md

 ## Possible Sections for Language and Configuration Documentation

-In documentation, only include the following sections at the header 3 level (###) if there is information to document.
+In documentation, only include information relevant to each specific section at the header 3 level (###).
+If a plugin or extension covers multiple aspects such as language server, linting, syntax, or formatting, mention only the relevant part in each respective section.
+For example, if a plugin provides both language server and linting features, include information about the language server in the "Language Server" section and refer back to the language server when discussing linting in the "Linting and Static Analysis" section.
+Keep the information concise and focused on the aspect relevant to the current section.
 If sections are unaltered and handled by defaults, or are not applicable, do not include them in the document.
-Instead, mention this collectively at the end of the document as a separate section.
+Instead, collectively mention this at the end of the document as a separate section.

 ### External Packages Used